 The magic of a great meal is hard to identity.
 It’s not so much about what you paid or how fancy the linens are.
 It’s about the joy we experience through the slow, deliberate act of dining—sharing plates, lively conversation taking the time to truly let it shine.

 In Tofino, the restaurant scene is reason alone to visit.
-From the more desirable dining rooms like 1909 Kitchen to the sole pub The Hatch Waterfront Pub, to casual destinations like The Shed and Tacofino, this town knows food.
+From the more desirable 1909 Kitchen + Bar with the oceanfront patio, to casual destinations like The Shed and Tacofino, this town knows food.
 We highlight a few of our favourites below, and will continue to build this list as time goes on.
 Bon appetit, thirsty traveler.

 634 Campbell St, Tofino B.C.

-Located on the water in Tofino, 1909 Kitchen is Tough City’s newest culinary giant and a must-visit.
-Warm conversation is encouraged by the stunning dining room, Mugliania wood-fired pizza oven, and mouth-watering share plates.
-The albacore tuna is a favourite, as is the black cod and delectable pizzas.
+Located right on the Inlet in Tofino, 1909 Kitchen + Bar is a must-visit.
+Warm conversation is encouraged by the stunning dining room, Mugliania wood-fired oven, and mouth-watering share plates.
 An incredible craft beer and wine list demands respect from the most discerning of palettes.
 The desserts are epic.
+And there is a Cook Your Catch program where the chefs can cook your catch of the day on one of Tofino Resort + Marina’s adventures.

 Shelter Restaurant – $$